uconneeb/evolution/02-grading.md

 throughout the semester—two in the first half of the course and two in the second half of the course.
 Your lowest grade out the four exams will be dropped.
-Thus, your grade will be based on your three top lecture exam grades. **Please note: because you are allowed to drop one of these grades, we will not give make-up exams.**
+Thus, your grade will be based on your three top lecture exam grades. **Please note: because you are allowed to drop one of these grades, we will not give make-up exams.** Grades will be posted in the [HuskyCT](https://huskyct.uconn.edu/)  gradebook (and grades are the only thing you will use HuskyCT for unless you are enrolled in the W version of this course).

 ## EEB 2245W